M4G4K4/bpms-api/README.md

 # bpms-api
-Api made with node.js to serve as middleware between Bizagi and a BPMS ( primavera jasmin )
+API made with Node.js to serve as middleware between Bizagi and a BPMS ( Primavera Jasmin )